Launching Kubernetes on Existing Custom Nodes

 2. Create the Custom Cluster

-8. From Node Role, choose the roles that you want filled by a cluster node.
+From Node Role, select the roles you want a cluster node to fill.
 You must provision at least one node for each role: etcd, worker, and control plane.
-All three roles are required for a custom cluster to finish provisioning.
-For more information on roles, see this section.
+A custom cluster requires all three roles to finish provisioning.
+For more information on roles, see Roles for Nodes in Kubernetes Clusters.

 Repeat steps 7-10 if you want to dedicate specific hosts to specific node roles.
 Repeat the steps as many times as needed.